-For specific instructions on connecting a microphone, skip to the next section, "Connecting and Positioning the Microphone."
-For specific instructions on connecting speakers, see "Connecting External Stereo Speakers," later in this chapter.
+For specific instructions on connecting a microphone, skip to the next section, "Connecting and Positioning a Microphone."
+For specific instructions on connecting speakers, see "Connecting External Stereo Speakers" later in this chapter.

-Follow these steps to connect most audio equipment Macintosh:
+Follow these steps to connect most audio equipment to the Macintosh:

-1 Make sure that the audio equipment has a cable with a stereo miniplug connector or two RCA-type connectors.
+Make sure that the audio equipment has a cable with a stereo miniplug connector or two RCA-type connectors.

-- 2 Place the audio equipment near the Macintosh. - 3 Shut down the Macintosh and turn off the audio equipment.
+2 Place the audio equipment near the Macintosh.

-4 Attach the cable to the audio equipment and to the appropriate sound port on the Macintosh.
+- 3 Shut down the Macintosh and turn off the audio equipment. - 4 Attach the cable to the audio equipment and to the appropriate sound or audio port on the Macintosh.

-To hear or record incoming sound on the computer using a cable with a stereo miniplug, connect the audio equipment to the sound input port (Ψ).
-If you're using a cable with two RCA-type connectors, connect the audio equipment to the right and left audio input ports (\P)).
+To hear or record incoming sound on the computer using a cable with a stereo miniplug, connect the audio equipment to the sound input port (♠).
+If you're using a cable with two RCA-type connectors, connect the audio equipment to the right and left audio input ports (♠)) on the A/V panel, described in "About Your Computer's A/V Panel" earlier in this chapter.

-To record the sound produced by the computer or play that sound through external speakers using a cable with a stereo miniplug, connect the audio equipment to the sound output port (•)).
-If you're using a cable with two RCA-type connectors, connect the audio equipment to the right and left audio output ports (•)).
+To record the sound produced by the computer or play that sound through external speakers using a cable with a stereo miniplug, connect the audio equipment to the sound output port (4)) described in "About Your Computer's Sound Ports" earlier in this section.
+If you're using a cable with two RCA-type connectors, connect the audio equipment to the right and left audio output ports (4)) on the A/V panel, described in "About Your Computer's A/V Panel" earlier in this chapter.